avalon60/ctk_theme_builder/docs/CTkThemeBuilderUserGuide-3.1.md

 # Introduction

 ### Acknowledegments
-*A thank-you to my ever patient, ever loving beautiful wife, who has let me hide in my office and beaver away at this project, for many an hour.*
+*A thank-you to my ever patient, ever loving, beautiful wife, who has let me hide in my office and beaver away at this project, for many an hour.*

 *I would also like to thank my friend and colleague, Jan Bajec, for his graphics contribution.*